-For all your scheme's GMP needs, including reconciliation, rectification and equalisation
+For all your scheme's Guaranteed Minimum Pension needs, including reconciliation, rectification and equalisation

 The legal position is clear.
 Guaranteed Minimum Pension (GMP) equalisation needs solving.
 Pre-requisite steps are GMP reconciliation and GMP rectification.
 Where these have not been completed, they should be considered together with GMP equalisation as part of the overall GMP project.